prodionov/tbox/README.md

-# therapy box hackathon
+# therapy box hackathon challenge

-This project aimed to check the basic web-development skills.

 The website allows you to sign up.
 The registration details are stored in a database.
 After login, user can access a dashboard with six displays: